Worldly Treat

 What does butter do to buns?

-Yeast won’t survive in a hot environment.
-An ideal temperature for dry yeast to be awakened is between 100-115 degrees F. If the milk is cold, the yeast won’t activate.
+Yeast won't survive in a hot environment.
+An ideal temperature for awakening dry yeast is between 100 and 115 degrees F. If the milk is cold, the yeast won't activate.

 • easy zopf (challah) bread